jdafoe12/DNN-I/README.md

 Testing the model is rather simple:
 1. The entire MNIST training set is loaded into memory.
 2. Inference is ran over each sample, and the model output is compared to the ground truth label.
-3. The results are agregated to compute the model accuracy.
+3. The results are aggregated to compute the model accuracy.

 ### Setup and Usage

 #### Installing Guile

 ##### Ubuntu/Debian
-Run
 ```sh
 apt-get install guile-3.0
 ```